 For the year ended 31 December

-2023 2022
+2024 2023

-Profit attributable to ordinary equity holders of the parent
+Profit attributable to ordinary equity holders of the parent for

-for basic earnings 687,932 367,330
+basic earnings 464,019 687,932

-Weighted average number of ordinary shares for basic EPS 4,951,753 4,948,815
+Weighted average number of ordinary shares for basic EPS 4,998,241 4,951,753

 Effect of dilution from share options granted to employees,

-number of shares 213,595 230,691
+number of shares 176,044 213,595

-Weighted average number of ordinary shares adjusted
+Weighted average number of ordinary shares adjusted for the

-for the effect of dilution 5,165,348 5,179,506
+effect of dilution 5,174,285 5,165,348

-Basic earnings per share ₽139 ₽74
+Basic earnings per share ₽93 ₽139

-Diluted earnings per share ₽133 ₽71
+Diluted earnings per share ₽90 ₽133

-21. Share-based payments
+20. Share-based payments

 The Group has Employee Share Option Plan (ESOP) which was firstly approved in 2017 and amended in 2021.
+In 2024 a new type of ESOP was introduced.
 Under the ESOP the Group, at its discretion, may grant share options of the parent to employees including key management employees.
-The maximum potential number of shares to be issued under the Plan is 726,500 shares.
-The fair value of share options granted is estimated at the date of grant using a Black-Scholes model, taking into account the terms and conditions on which the share options were granted and the share price volatility of the Group.

 Apart from the Employee Share Option Plan some options may also be granted by the ultimate controlling shareholder from his personal shares.
-These share options have the same conditions as ESOP, and also don't dilute the total amount of shares of the Group.
+These share options have the same conditions as ESOP and also don't dilute the total amount of shares of the Group.